wangxiaoyunanne/docs/source/hive_graphSage.html.md

 # GraphSAGE

-GraphSAGE is a way to fit graphs into a neural networks: instead of getting the embedding of a vertex from all its neighbors' features as in conventional implementations, GraphSAGE select some 1-hop neighbors, some 2-hop neighbors connected to those 1-hop neighbors, and compute the embedding based on the features of the 1-hop and 2-hop neighbors.
+GraphSAGE is a way to fit graphs into a neural network: instead of getting the embedding of a vertex from all its neighbors' features as in conventional implementations, GraphSAGE selects some 1-hop neighbors, some 2-hop neighbors connected to those 1-hop neighbors, and computes the embedding based on the features of the 1-hop and 2-hop neighbors.
 The embedding can be considered as a vector containing hash values describing the interesting properties of a vertex.

-During the training process, the adjacency matrix and features of nodes are fed into a neural network, the parameters (the W arrays in the algorithm) are updated after each batch by the difference between the predicted labels and the real labels.
-The per-vertex features won't change, but the parameters will, so the GraphSAGE computation needs to be perform for each batch.
+During the training process, the adjacency matrix and features of the nodes in the graph are fed into a neural network.
+The parameters (the `W` arrays in the algorithm) are updated after each batch by the difference between the predicted labels and the real labels.
+The per-vertex features won't change, but the parameters will, so the GraphSAGE computation needs to be performed for each batch.
 Ultimately it should connect to the training process to complete a workflow.
 However, the training part is pure matrix operations, and the year 1 deliverable only focuses on the graph related portion, which is the GraphSAGE implementation.